-We invite you to apply to our Research Experiences for Undergraduates (REU) Program sponsored by the National Science Foundation.
+The Department of Chemistry is pleased to invite you to apply for our Research Experiences for Undergraduates (REU) program sponsored by the National Science Foundation.

-- Student participants will spend ten weeks during the summer conducting research in the laboratories of USD chemistry faculty mentors at the Vermillion, SD campus.
+- Student participants will spend ten weeks during the summer (beginning May 30, 2017) conducting research in the laboratories of USD chemistry faculty mentors at the Vermillion campus.

-- One-on-one research experiences with USD faculty members will be augmented by educational workshops, tours of local chemistry-related industries, a weekly seminar series, and social activities, including a canoe trip down a stretch of the Missouri River.
+- One-on-one research experiences with faculty members will be augmented by educational workshops, tours of local chemistry-related industries, a weekly seminar series and social activities, including a canoe trip down a stretch of the Missouri River.

-- Student participants will earn a competitive stipend and the possibility of an additional living allowance.
+- Student participants will receive a competitive stipend and the possibility of an additional living allowance.
 Support to conduct and present research results at regional or national scientific meetings will be available.